iPhone 12: At first glance, it might look identical to the iPhone 11

 Read more: Here's how Apple can make the iPhone 9 (aka iPhone SE 2) successful

-Discuss: Rumors say iPhone 12 might look identical to iPhone 11 (but in a new color?)
+Discuss: Will iPhone 12 look identical to iPhone 11?
+Not exactly, but maybe, yeah

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.